mlb/dezoomify-rs/README.md

 Alternatively, you can find this url in your browser's network inspector when loading the image.

+#### IIIF Manifest Support

+dezoomify-rs also supports processing IIIF Presentation API manifests directly, which is particularly useful for downloading entire manuscripts or multi-page documents.
+When processing manifests, dezoomify-rs extracts metadata to generate meaningful filenames that include document titles and page/section labels rather than generic numbered files.

 ### DeepZoom

 The DeepZoom dezoomer takes the URL of a `dzi` file as input, which you can find using